-Halloween can be one of the scariest and dangerous days of the year for your pets because humans transform themselves into unworldly beings like ghosts, Minions, Rocky, and Super Woman.
+Halloween is one of the scariest and most dangerous days of the year for your pets.

 If you do nothing else this Halloween, make sure your pets are wearing their ID tags with your current cell number on it just in case your pet slips out when trick-or-treaters come to your door.

 Your pet's best chance of finding their way back to you if they ever go missing is by wearing identification tags and having a microchip.

 Here are 9 more Halloween Safety Tips to keep in mind:

 - If you choose to dress up your pet, never leave them unattended while wearing their Halloween costume.